nofxx/yamg/README.md

 the icon if sizes are a match.

 It's ok to (or if you) have only one icon, make it >512px.

+#### SVG

+You may still use best size match: Just have you folder:
+'16-icon.svg', '256-icon.svg', problably not much more:
+The SVG will be rasterized in the correct size needed.

 ### Splash